At what age can the puppy go to it’s new home?

 What guarantees do you offer with your puppies?

 I have ensured that appropriate health certifications have been performed to check for serious hereditary health defects.
-All of my breeding dogs and stud dogs I use are OFA CHIC Certified.
 I also provide routine preventative health care and regular examinations by a licensed Veterinarian.
-For these
+For these reasons, I am able to offer a 25 month written health guarantee with confidence for the newest member of your family.
+Please see the guarantee section of the website for detailed information.

 Do you require spay/neuter contracts?